joshwuhh/Josh/README.md

 # Joshuah Rodriguez's Portfolio!
-Hello world!
-My name is Joshuah!
-First generation college student, eldest of seven peruvian children -- Heres a bit about who I am, waht I'm interested in and what's importatnt to me!

 Some important things to consider in the analysis process:
 - Metrics need to be clearly defined